bodo-ai/PyDough/documentation/dsl.md

 The `PARTITION` operation is used to create a new collection by partitioning the records of another collection based on 1+ partitioning terms.
 Every unique combination values of those partitioning terms corresponds to a single record in the new collection.
 The terms of the new collection are the partitioning terms, and a single sub-collection mapping back to the bucketed terms of the original data.

 The syntax for this is `PARTITION(data, name="...", by=...)`.
 The `data` argument is the PyDough collection that is to be partitioned.
-The `name` argument is a string indicating the name that is to be used when accessing the partitioned data, and the `by` argument is either a single partitioning key, or an iterable of 1+ partitioning keys.
+The `name` argument is a string indicating the name that is given to the new collection for the `PARTITION`, and the `by` argument is either a single partitioning key, or an iterable of 1+ partitioning keys.

 > [!WARNING]
 > PyDough currently only supports using references to scalar expressions from the `data` collection itself as partition keys, not an ancestor term, or a term from a child collection, or the result of a function call.

+The partitioned data can be accessed using its original name, which is determined by the most recent collection/sub-collection access' name.
+For example, if partitioning `People.packages.WHERE(shipping_address.state == "CA")`, the data can be accessed as a sub-collection with the name `packages`.

 If the partitioned data is accessed, its original ancestry is lost.
 Instead, it inherits the ancestry from the `PARTITION` clause.
 The default ancestor of `PARTITION`, if not specified, is the entire graph (just like for table collections).
 The partitioned data still has access to any of the down-streamed terms from its original ancestry.